ArenaCoinDev/Arena/arena-master/doc/build-osx.md

 NOTE: Building with Qt4 is still supported, however, could result in a broken UI.
 As such, building with Qt5 is recommended.
 Qt5 5.7 requires C++11 which Arena Core doesn't fully support yet, Qt5 5.6.2 has some other issues, so make sure to install Qt version < 5.6.2 (5.6.1-1 is recommended).
     brew install https://raw.githubusercontent.com/Homebrew/homebrew-core/e6d954bab88e89c5582498157077756900865070/Formula/qt5.rb

+you can also test building by using last qt5 release by using following command
+    brew install qt5

+If you want to build the disk image with make deploy (.dmg / optional), you need RSVG

+    brew install librsvg

 ### Building Arena Core

 1. Clone the GitHub tree to get the source code and go into the directory.